 Then I came across a forum post discussing such issues that gamers are facing.
 Apparently, I wasn’t the only one who was concerned with these things.
 The solution was simple.
 Once your keyboard is jam packed of macros and shortcut keys, move the remaining functions over to the mouse.
 Now, an ordinary mouse would almost always have the most basic buttons only and if you’re planning on playing any MMORPGs, getting a gaming mouse would be a must.
 Indeed, I started looking high and low for the most popular gaming mice and the top recommended products came from several gaming companies like Razer, SteelSeries and CoolerMaster.
 Other names like Logitech and Corsair made the list too but in my past experience, they didn’t start out as early as certain companies like Razer in terms of their mice products so I’d rather stick with the more established ones.
 Razer has always been known for their gaming products so I decided to take a look into those.
 The first few mice that got my attention was the Razer Naga mice, which simply had a ton of programmable buttons that you could play around with.
 The Razer Naga Epic, 2012 Expert MMO and Molten gaming mice had up to 14 programmable buttons each, which are way more than I actually needed but any extras wouldn’t hurt, would it?
 Their DPI levels were also fairly decent at 5600.
 The A4Tech mouse I was using had only a maximum of 1800 DPI so this would be a huge upgrade indeed.
 I was initially looking to purchase the Razer Naga Epic gaming mouse simply because it looks awesome mostly thanks to its wireless option.
-In addition to it being an excellent mouse for wireless gaming, the Razer Naga Epic comes with the latest laser sensor too, which is necessary in any gaming mouse, wireless or not.
+In addition to it being the best wireless gaming mouse, the Razer Naga Epic comes with the latest laser sensor too, which is necessary in any mouse, wireless or not.
 The price was a little steep at $130 though and I went on to check out other gaming mice to see if there are better and less costly alternatives.